kzjy/AntiqueShowcase/README.md

 # AntiqueShowcase

-A responsive website created with ReactJS for displaying my dad's antique collections.
+A static website created with ReactJS for displaying my dad's antique collections.

-Link to the website : https://kzjy.github.io/AntiqueShowcase/#/
+Link to the website : https://kzjy.github.io/juyage-website/